syncopika/mmp-to-MusicXML/readme.md

 - can't identify intended triplets
 - notes that extend past a measure are truncated to fit in the measure they start in
 - I've specified some instruments for the program to identify based on the track names - i.e. flute, piano, clarinet since I work with a lot of those instrument soundfonts.
 I should extend this to accept TripleOscillator tracks, for example, though as well.
+- Additionally, I've added a rudimentary note checking feature that'll evaluate certain instruments' notes (see `mmp_to_musicxml/other_utils/note_checker.py`) and output warnings for any notes that don't fall in the traditional range.

 You can try out the script with the included test .mmp files, or check out some of my results in /example_output!

 For testing, I used pytest, which you can install via `pip install pytest`.
 You can run the tests just by entering `pytest` while in the project directory.

 I also have some documentation made with Sphinx in docs/build/html.

 Turn this: